Gove, Kelcourse agree to Oct. 5 debate at AHS

-AMESBURY – Both incumbent Amesbury Mayor Kassandra Gove and challenger James Kelcourse have agreed to participate in a mayoral debate sponsored by The Daily News of Newburyport on Tuesday, Oct.
-5 in the Amesbury High School auditorium.
+AMESBURY – Incumbent Mayor Kassandra Gove and challenger James Kelcourse have agreed to participate in a mayoral debate sponsored by The Daily News of Newburyport on Tuesday, Oct.
+5, in the Amesbury High School auditorium.

-The event, from 7 to 8:30 p.m., will be free and open to the public following Centers for Disease Control guidelines relating to COVID-19 safety protocols.
+The event, from 7 to 8:30 p.m., will be free and open to the public following Centers for Disease Control and Prevention guidelines relating to COVID-19 safety protocols.

 More details will be announced as they are finalized.